herndonj/fall2016Intro2R/README.md

 ## Project Update:
 * The current state of the project is the **Intro HTML** document (clone or pull, first)
 * The current script is the **.Rmd** script in the [source repository directory](https://bitbucket.org/libjohn/devbb/src/)
- * As of this writing that filename was "Intro-to-R_ver7.Rmd"
+ * As of this writing that filename was "Intro-to-R_ver8.Rmd"
- * Latest HTML Report (workshop guide) is "Intro-to-R7.html"
+ * Latest HTML Report (workshop guide) is "Intro-to-R.html" in the "output" directory
  * Check timestamp for indication of latest file

 To run this Rmd